kennethdean2010/tutorials/HOW-TO-software-packaging/README.md

 Update the `build-info.plist` with the values as illustrated below.

-> NOTE: For more on software deployments, see [automated-software-deployments](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment).
+> NOTE: See [automated-software-deployments](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment) for more information of deployments and upgrades.

 ```xml